R1ck77/aar-tool/README.md

 # android_development

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to ease the development of Android .aar projects

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[android_development "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile.
+Put `[android_development "0.1.0-SNAPSHOT"]` into the `:plugins`

-FIXME: Use this for project-level plugins:

-Put `[android_development "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+Create a aar from the code:

+    $ lein android_development aar

+(it will trigger the compilation of a jar).

+Watch for changes in the resources and update the `R.java` file as a
+consequence:

-    $ lein android_development
+    $ lein android_development update-R

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Riccardo Di Meo

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Proprietary license (temporary)